nhols/pg-faker/README.md

 You can customize the data generation by providing your own strategies.
 A strategy is a function that returns a value for a column.
 You can create one easily using the `@strategy_wrapper` decorator.

-Let's create a custom strategy to generate post titles that start with "How to".
+Let's create a custom strategy to generate post titles that start with "How to" and a strategy to generate post contents with real words.

 ```python
 import psycopg